How to create an Amazon comparison table with AzonPress

 - There are multiple buttons for Buy Now and Add To Cart.
 Choose any button you like and Update Settings.

 Have you already created comparison tables with AzonPress?
 Let’s edit the table rows to add more products.

 - You can drag the rows up and down.
 With every row, you’ll get dropdown items under Product Data, Elements, and Custom Output.
 Select the one according to your need.

-- To add a new row click Add New Row button.
+- To add a new row, click Add New Row button.
 Give the row a name or leave it blank.
-From the right box, choose the status of this row e.g. price, reviews.
+From the right box, choose the status of this row, for instance, price and reviews.